Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/3-build-dictionary.md

 	    airports = { split_line[0][1:]:split_line[1].split(': ')[0] for line in airport_file }
 	```

 	Do you recognize the dictionary comprehension?
-Note that these three lines can been reduced to two by repeating `line.split('","')` inside the comprehension, but doing so adversely impacts performance by performing the same operation twice each time through the loop.
+Note that these three lines could be reduced to two by repeating `line.split('","')` inside the comprehension, but doing so would adversely impact performance by performing the same operation twice each time through the loop.

 1. Now print the dictionary and confirm that the output is the same as before: